Sustainable Food Policy

 As a MCURC member we are involved in the research both operationally and academically to inform and advance the MoC Principles including providing freely toolkits to assist operators.
 Our progress on MoC and MCURC will be independently audited and verified from 2022 and published here.

 This document is a living document of both completed actions and those in progress so will be updated on a regular basis.
+It covers University operated outlets.

 How are we working to achieve this?